The 5 Top Day Trips From Atlanta

 Planning your Atlanta itinerary?
 Definitely make time to add some of these top day trips from Atlanta to your schedule.
 You’ll be able to see more of the beautiful state of Georgia and get out of the busy city for a few days.

-When I lived in Atlanta, I loved getting out of the city for a few days to get some fresh air and see the mountains.
-Seeing other parts of Georgia also lets you experience more of what the state has to offer, including small southern towns and vineyards nestled up in the mountains.
+When I lived in Atlanta, I loved leaving the city for a few days to get some fresh air and see the mountains.
+Seeing other parts of Georgia also lets you experience more of what the state offers, including small southern towns and vineyards nestled up in the mountains.

 Are you planning a trip to Atlanta and want to take some day trips?
 Which ones are you adding to your itinerary?